aura-website/aura-website.github.io/_posts/2016-03-20-internship.md

 **Who can apply:**

 > 1. Working knowledge of PHP frameworks, C & Linux.
-> 2. Understanding of how Ethernet/WiFi Routers work is a definite plus but not mandatory.
+> 2. Understanding of how Ethernet/WiFi routers work is a definite plus but not mandatory.
-> 3. Expertise is not mandatory but willingness to lean quickly and do fast prototypes of features is.
-Expectation is that intern will be solving problems on their own by reading up, google search etc.
+> 3. Expertise is not mandatory but to learn quickly on your own and do fast prototype of asked features is.
+Expectation is that you will be solving problems on your own by reading up, google search etc.

-Additional Information:
+**Additional Information:**

-> Intern will be working from home but should ideally be located in Bangalore.
+> You will be working from home but should ideally be located in Bangalore.
-> Intern will need to have a decent laptop and broadband internet connection.
+> You should have a decent laptop and broadband internet connection.
-> Intern will have to come to meet up face to face every 2-3 days at specified location in Bangalore, in a Cafe/Co-working space.
+> You will be meeting us face to face every 2-3 days at specified location in Bangalore, in a Cafe/Co-working space.

 **Internship in sales**